• Skip to primary navigation

 Instructions

 1. Preheat oven to 410F/210C.
 Start by mixing together flour, baking powder and the sugar in a large bowl.
-Use your clean adds to rub the cold butter, mix until the butter has just combined, as in the mixture still looks pretty dry but there are not large chunks of butter.
+Use your clean hands to rub the cold butter, mix until the butter has just combined, as in the mixture still looks pretty dry but there are not large chunks of butter.
 We make them in a stand mixer and by hand, either work.

 2. Then in a bowl set on a scale add your eggs and then add enough milk to make 10oz.
 You may not need all 10oz of the liquid, or you may.
 Every batter seems to be different.